 Roll the dough into small 1 inch balls and place in a baking pan or cookie sheet.
 Heat until they start to turn brown on the bottom and are the consistency of bread on the top.
 Remove from oven, let cool a few moments and eat!
 For a truly cheesy experience, add some of any leftover grated cheese inside one of the rolls.

 The trick to this recipe I think is getting the right flour.
-It is a very fine sour flour called ”.
+It is a very fine sour flour called ‘polvilho azedo’ (Hikari makes a decent one, and you can find it on Amazon).
 I’m not sure exactly what it’s made from.
 The cheese is cheddar-like but white; a white cheddar or similar aged cheese should work if you can’t find ‘Minas cheese’ from Minas Gerais (although Marcos insisted that it was the key ingredient!)

 Here’s a couple pictures of the cheese bread making: